jseo-team/JSEO/README.md

 # compile with local script
 ./make

-# Binaries available in a static build forge
+# Binaries available in the static build website : http://hd.entry.repl.it
 :: [ ARMhf ] ::
 :: [ ARM64 ] ::
 x86 ]::